-College of Architecture and Environmental Design degree requirements supplement the General Studies requirement.
+College of Design degree requirements supplement the General Studies requirement.
 Each curriculum offered by the college includes sufficient approved course work to fulfill the General Studies requirement.

-To be eligible for the Bachelor of Science in Design (BSD), Bachelor of Science in Landscape Architecture (BSLA), or Bachelor of Science in Planning (BSP) degrees in the College of Architecture and Environmental Design, a student must have
+To be eligible for the Bachelor of Arts (BA), Bachelor of Science in Design (BSD), Bachelor of Science in Landscape Architecture (BSLA), or Bachelor of Science in Planning (BSP) degrees in the College of Design, a student must have

-- 1. attained a cumulative GPA of 2.00 or higher for all course work taken at ASU; - 2. earned a "C" (2.00) or higher in each studio course; and - 3. met all university degree requirements.
+- attained a cumulative GPA of 2.00 or higher for all course work taken at ASU; - 2. earned a "C" (2.00) or higher in each studio course; and - 3. met all university degree requirements.